Regions near Olympic host Tokyo to seek COVID-19 emergency steps | Health

 Regions near Olympic host Tokyo to seek COVID-19 emergency steps

-Governors of three prefectures near Olympics host Tokyo are likely to ask the government to declare states of emergency for their regions, media said on Wednesday, after COVID-19 infections spiked to a record high in the Japanese capital.

-Governors of three prefectures near Olympics host Tokyo are likely to ask the government to declare states of emergency for their regions, media said on Wednesday, after COVID-19 infections spiked to a record high in the Japanese capital.
+Governors of three prefectures near Olympics host Tokyo will ask the government to declare states of emergency for their regions, a cabinet minister said on Wednesday, after COVID-19 infections spiked to a record high in the Japanese capital.
 Tokyo recorded 2,848 new cases of coronavirus on Tuesday, the highest since the pandemic began, and media reported authorities had asked hospitals to prepare more beds for patients amid a surge driven by the Delta variant.

-The sharp increase may dampen enthusiasm for the Summer Games despite a rush of medals for Japanese athletes as many worry the influx of athletes and officials could add to the surge.
-Tokyo Olympics organisers on Wednesday reported 16 new Games-related COVID-19 cases, for a total of 169 since July 1.
-Olympic athletes, staff and media must follow strict rules to prevent the virus's spread, including frequent testing.

-An International Olympic Committee spokesperson told a news conference the Japanese public should be reassured by steps taken by organisers, while a Tokyo 2020 spokesperson expressed pain over the rise in cases in the capital while urging stakeholders to abide by rules.
-The Tokyo surge may spell trouble for Japanese Prime Minister Yoshihide Suga, whose support ratings are at their lowest since he took office last September, ahead of a general election this year.
+The sharp rise in infections may dampen enthusiasm for the Games - taking place under unprecedented conditions, including a ban on spectators in most venues - despite a rush of medals for Japanese athletes.
+The surge may also spell trouble for Japanese Prime Minister Yoshihide Suga, whose support ratings are at their lowest since he took office last September, ahead of a general election this year.

+Yasutoshi Nishimura, who is leading Japan's COVID-19 response, told a parliamentary panel the prefectures would ask the government to declare the emergency as early as Thursday.
+Daily COVID-19 cases were expected to rise further in the coming days, as testing may have been delayed during holidays last week, he added.

+"I think we have entered a mode of sharp rises in cases, which I had feared the most," Yuji Kuroiwa, Governor of Kanagawa prefecture near Tokyo, told reporters.
+Kanagawa and nearby Chiba and Saitama prefectures are seeing cases jump.
+Tokyo is under its fourth state of emergency, which will last through the Olympics, while the other three regions are implementing looser "quasi-emergency" steps.

+Tokyo Olympics organizers on Wednesday reported 16 new Games-related COVID-19 cases, for a total of 169 since July 1.
+Olympic athletes, staff, and media must follow strict rules to prevent the virus's spread, including frequent testing.
+"As a city resident myself and as an organizer, my heart hurts that case numbers are rising (in Tokyo)," Tokyo 2020 spokesperson Masa Takaya told a news conference.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)